ArashPartow/exprtk/readme.txt

  (05) Expression lengths are limited only by storage capacity.

+ (06) The life-time of objects registered with a symbol-table must
+      span at least the life-time of expressions generated using that symbol-table, otherwise the result will be undefined behavior.

- (06) Equal/Nequal routines use epsilons of 0.0000000001 and 0.000001
+ (07) Equal/Nequal routines use epsilons of 0.0000000001 and 0.000001
       for double and float types respectively.

- (07) All trigonometric functions assume radian input unless
+ (08) All trigonometric functions assume radian input unless
       stated otherwise.

- (08) Expressions may contain white-space characters such as
+ (09) Expressions may contain white-space characters such as
       space,  tabs, new-lines, control-feed et al.
       ('\n', '\r', '\t', '\b', '\v', '\f')

- (09) Strings may be constructed from any letters, digits or special
+ (10) Strings may be constructed from any letters, digits or special
       characters such as (~!@#$%^&*()[]|=+ ,./?<>;:"`~_), and must be enclosed with single-quotes.
       eg: 'Frankly, my dear, I don't give a damn!'

- (10) User defined normal functions can have up to 20 parameters.
+ (11) User defined normal functions can have up to 20 parameters,
-      Where as user defined vararg-functions can have unlimited an number of parameters.
+      where as user defined vararg-functions can have an unlimited number of parameters.

- (11) The inbuilt polynomial functions can be at most of degree 12.
+ (12) The inbuilt polynomial functions can be at most of degree 12.

- (12) Where appropriate constant folding optimisations will be
+ (13) Where appropriate constant folding optimisations will be
       applied. (eg: The expression '2+(3-(x/y))' becomes '5-(x/y)')

- (13) String processing capabilities are available by default.
+ (14) String processing capabilities are available by default.
       To turn them off, the following needs to be defined at compile time: exprtk_disable_string_capabilities

- (14) Expressions may contain any of the following comment styles:
+ (15) Expressions may contain any of the following comment styles:
       1. // .... \n
       2. #  .... \n
       3. /* .... */